The best coffee grinders – recommended by baristas and tested by our appliances expert

 Reasons to avoid

-Breville is known for grinding superfine espresso coffee, so we weren't surprised when this excelled in those parts of our tests.
-What we didn't expect was how good the Dose Control Pro would be on other coffees; this gave us distinct flavor in our pour-over testing in particular.
+Breville is known for espresso coffee, so I wasn't surprised when this excelled on creating superfine grounds for delicious shots.
+What I didn't expect was how good the Dose Control Pro would be on other coffees; the pour-over was one of the best results of all my tests.

-When we interviewed barista trainer and coffee expert Alex Spampinato, he recommended this model as his favorite.
+When I asked barista trainer and coffee expert Alex Spampinato, he recommended this model as his personal favorite.
 He said that 'Breville's grinder is super easy to use, so I recommend it to everyone, including beginners.
 As you develop your barista skills, you realize just how much this grinder has to offer.
 I still use it now, with 12 years of coffee making behind me.'

+The design is nice, especially if you have a matching Breville espresso machine, like the Bambino for example.
 It comes with a portafilter holder, but no receptacle for other ground types which is a big shame as it resulted in quite a messy process.
-There are plenty of beautiful coffee canisters on the market, but for the price of the Dose Control Pro, we wouldn't expect to have to buy extras.
+There are plenty of beautiful coffee canisters on the market, but for the price of the Dose Control Pro, I wouldn't expect to have to buy extras.

 6. BODUM Bistro Premium Electric Grinder